-In its broadest sense, peer learning is understood as learning from each other in informal and informal ways, with emphasis put on the collaborative part of the learning process.
+In its broadest sense, peer learning is understood as learning from each other in informal and formal ways, with emphasis put on the collaborative part of the learning process.
 Peers learn from each other.
-There are defined roles in this relationship ( such as ‘teacher’ or ‘mentor’ and ‘student’ or ‘mentee’) but these roles can shift throughout the the learning process and depending on the support and expertise provided by either peer.
+There are defined roles in this relationship (such as ‘teacher’ or ‘mentor’, and ‘student’ or ‘mentee’) but these roles can shift throughout the the learning process and depend on the support and expertise provided by either peer.

 Creating an innovative and creative environment requires the breaking down of silos.
 Peer Academy focus on building the capabilities for people of any rank in an organisation to come together and learn from one another.
 A fundamental principle of their work involves redistributing power inherent in hierarchies and focusing on the way people can learn from each other.

 When Kylie Long spoke at our Innovating in Government launch in Melbourne, she referred to her time working in government.
 The improvements she sought centred on restructuring power dynamics to improve the ability of citizens to participate in the democratic process.
 She said she sought ways to experiment and foster those new ideas in her department’s ecosystem.